bvandepo/wokwi2gtkwave/README.md

 It automatically closes the old instances of gtkwave (supported only on Linux).

+At its origin, wokwi2gtkwave was made to repair the VCD files created by Wokwi for French Locale systems, as they contained erroneous date information that normally forbidden gtkwave to open them.
+Uri Shaked updated Wokwi so this so is not required anymore.

 ## Requirements
 Wokwi2gtkwave requires this 2 software to be installed: